-- Use the <SCROLL> or leave to move thru the measurement results - Use the <ENTER> key to change the VIEW mode
+- Use the <SCROLL> or because the keys to move thru the measurement results - Use the <AXIS> key to change the channel you would like to inspect - Use the <ENTER> key to change the VIEW mode

-Notice: In most cases the keypad will be probably locked.
+Note: In most cases the keypad will be probably locked.
 To gain access to the results and unlock the keypad see chapter 4.7.

-Notice: After reviewing results remember to lock the keypad again in order to maintain the integrity of the measurement run by preventing uncontrolled access to the instrument.
+Note: After reviewing results remember to lock the keypad again in order to maintain the integrity of the measurement run by preventing uncontrolled access to the instrument.